Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 7️⃣ Under the bludgeonings of chance

-👉 Life’s unexpected hardships have struck him like heavy blows.
+👉 Life's unexpected events and cruel turns of fate have struck him repeatedly like heavy blows from a weapon.

 8️⃣ My head is bloody, but unbowed.

-👉 Although he is hurt and suffering, he still refuses to surrender or lose his dignity.
+👉 Although he has been wounded by life's hardships and has suffered greatly, he still stands proud and refuses to surrender or lose his dignity.

 🔹 Stanza -3: